-The staff of the 2023 International History Olympiad will be announced on a rolling basis throughout 2023.
-If you are interested in joining the staff of the 2023 Olympiad, please complete the staff application form.
+The staff members of the 2023 International History Olympiad are listed below.
+If you are interested in joining the staff of the 2025 Olympiad, please complete the staff application form.
 Please direct any other questions regarding Olympiad staffing to Arthur Ramsay (arthur@iacompetitions.com).

 David Madden